 Please contact us for pricing for arrival via Blue Train.

-Price includes: Arrival transfers from Cape Town airport to hotel; Accommodations for 11 nights at fine hotels and lodges in Cape Town, Johannesburg and Victoria Falls; Three-day / two-night safari at one of South Africa’s finest luxury game lodges near Kruger National Park, including accommodations, all meals and twice daily excursions to view wildlife in their natural setting; All breakfasts, 6 lunches and 5 dinners; Wine or soft drinks at the Welcome and Farewell dinners; All ground transportation by motor coaches, cars, funiculars, sidecars and other vehicles when traveling as a group; Airport transfers for group flights; South African airport departure taxes when traveling with the group; Services of a knowledgeable HE Travel tour director (subject to minimum participation); Licensed South African guides (regardless of group size); Admissions and guided tours at all attractions; All hotel service charges, government taxes, porterage, and gratuities for drivers and included meals.
+Price includes: Arrival transfers from Cape Town airport to hotel; Accommodations for 11 nights at fine hotels and lodges in Cape Town, Johannesburg and Victoria Falls; Four-day / three-night safari at one of South Africa’s finest luxury game lodges, including accommodations, all meals and twice daily excursions to view wildlife in their natural setting; All breakfasts, 6 lunches and 5 dinners; Wine or soft drinks at the Welcome and Farewell dinners; All ground transportation by motor coaches, cars, funiculars, sidecars and other vehicles when traveling as a group; Airport transfers for group flights; South African airport departure taxes when traveling with the group; Services of a knowledgeable HE Travel tour director (subject to minimum participation); Licensed South African guides (regardless of group size); Admissions and guided tours at all attractions; All hotel service charges, government taxes, porterage, and gratuities for drivers and included meals.
 HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

 Not included: Airfare from home to Cape Town and from Johannesburg to home; Airfare within Africa (estimated at approximately US$700 total); International departure taxes; Zimbabwe visa for visit to Victoria Falls (purchased upon arrival at Victoria Falls Airport – approximately US$30, payable in cash); Meals not included in tour package; Gratuities for guides and HE Travel tour director; Personal items including: alcoholic beverages, snacks, laundry, and telephone calls.